 - 1. Install a fresh set of hosts.
 Do not pool them up at this stage. - 2.
-For the host nominated as the master, restore the pool database from your backup using the xe pool-restore-database (see the section called "pool-restore-database") command. - 3.
+For the host nominated as the master, restore the pool database from your backup using the xe pool-restore-database (see Section A.4.16.11, "pool-restore-database") command. - 3.
 Connect to the master host using XenCenter and ensure that all your shared storage and VMs are available again. - 4.
 Perform a pool join operation on the remaining freshly installed member hosts, and start up your VMs on the appropriate hosts.

+8.12.4.
 Coping with Failure due to Configuration Errors